-Figure 11b demonstrates that the four-year graduation rate of private not-for-profit colleges and universities in Minnesota (63 percent) was above the regional and national levels.
+Figure 11b demonstrates that the four-year graduation rate of private not-for-profit colleges and universities was above the regional level.

 Source: NCES IPEDS.
 (2005, 2015).
 Graduation Rate.
 Top 5 States, 2015: CT, MA, MD, MN, RI

 Figure 12a.
 Transfer-Adjusted Percentage of First-Time, Certificate/Degree-Seeking Students in the Fall 2010 Cohort who Completed a Certificate or Degree within Six Years by Starting Institution: Full- and Part-Time Students